-If you have a desktop computer, you’ll need to disassemble it before packing.
+If you have a desktop computer, you’ll want to disassemble it before packing.
 First, turn the computer off.
 Take a picture of where all the cords go so that you have a reference when you reassemble it after the move.
 Unplug the cords, label them, and prevent them from becoming one tangled mass by tying them up with rubber bands or placing them in separate plastic bags.

 For added safety, one option is to remove your hard drive and pack it separately, or take it with you (assuming the hard drive is removable).
 When the drive is left in the tower, the information stored on it is more vulnerable to loss or corruption.
-Also consider removing the graphics card and CPU cooling fans, which are both heavy and may stress or damage the motherboard.
+Here’s a really great and easy-to-follow video explaining how to extract the drive from your tower.

 First, make sure that your computer has cooled down completely before you wrap it up and put it into a box.
 If possible, use the box and packing material that your computer originally came in, as long they are still in good condition.
 If not, or if you don’t have the original packaging materials anymore, you can do it yourself.